 Q: Tell me about the photos.

-We use a professional Nikon D300 digital SLR camera to shoot photos.
-At the end of your wedding day, we will give you a data-DVD with your photos in large JPEG format.
+We use a professional Nikon D800 digital SLR camera to shoot photos.
+Within a week of your wedding day, we will give you your photos in large JPEG format.
 For creating large prints of your photos, we also include the camera-generated Nikon Electronic-image Files (.NEF), which are huge files serve as an electronic "negative" from which a photo-enlargement shop can extract all of the photo’s detail.
 You will own the copyright of your photos so that you may have enlargements or prints made as you see fit.

 Our photos are shot by an artist who has photographed over 400 weddings.
 Her style is journalistic, and she documents each detail of your wedding day.
 Sally is an artist, but don't expect "arty" photos with fuzzy backgrounds or crooked shots taken between someone's legs.
 We think that when you look at your photos years from now, you'll want legible shots with as much information from your wedding day as you can possibly see.
 Since you will own the copyright to your photos, you may alter them if you wish.